aboekhoff/proteus/README.md

 -- select entities and view all components in realtime -- pause systems in realtime
 -- pause system groups in realtime

+# now for something completely different
+- what the fuck are the semantics of a bitwise not on an infinite bitset?
+- how does it affect the string representation?